rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 In this example, the first symlink uses an absolute path to reference its target, and the second one uses a relative path.

-#### The next three characters: user permissions

-The next three letters in a file list cover the `user` category of permissions.
-Consider the following example:

-    drwxrwxr-x 2 root mail 4096 Dec  3  2009 mail

-After the letter `d`, which tells us that the file is a directory, are the letters `rwx`.
-These letters are abbreviations of the types of permissions that can be set:
+#### Permissions abbreviations

+Permissions for files are represented by the following letters.

 -   `r` refers to the read permission.
 -   `w` refers to the write permission.
 -   `x` refers to the execute permission.

-#### The second trio of characters: group permissions
+#### The permissions characters

+Consider the following example:

+    drwxrwxr-x 2 root mail 4096 Dec  3  2009 mail

+The first trio of letters after the file type in a file list (`rwx`) cover the `user`, or file owner, category of permissions.

-The next trio of characters (also `rwx`) shows the permissions for the `group` category, and the letters mean the same thing as they did for the user.
-For this directory, the group has as many permissions as the owner (`rwx`).
+The next trio of characters (also `rwx`) shows the permissions for the `group` category.

-#### The third trio of characters: other permissions

 The last trio of characters (`r-x`) shows the permissions for the final category, `other`.
-In this example, `other` does not have write permission for the directory, which is indicated by the dash (-).
+In this example, users who are neither the file owner nor in the group have read and execute permissions but not write, as indicated by the dash (-) in the middle position.

 Notice the specific order to the permissions in a triplet: read, write, execute.
 A dash in place of a letter for a permission means that